 - Join a meditation group.
 When you know people are expecting you to show up, you’re more likely to show up.
 It’s the same reason exercise buddies help so much when you’re trying to get in shape.
 You’re less likely to let other people down than yourself.
 Luckily, there are lots of online and in-person meditation groups you can join to hold yourself accountable.

 - Base your success on your commitment, not your results.
 When you sit down to meditate, your mind is going to run wild.
 It happens to all of us.
 When that happens, don’t judge your meditation as a failure.
 Remember that your meditation practice is just that — practice.
 You’re practicing meditation like you would practice the piano or playing tennis.
 When you first sit down to practice piano, you don’t expect to play like Beethoven.
 And you shouldn’t expect immediate mastery when you practice meditation either.
-Base your success off the fact that you sat down every day and tried meditating.
+Base your success on the fact that you sat down every day and tried meditating.
 Not how “good” or “bad” your meditation was.

 - Study suggests daily meditation slows brain aging — MedicalXpress